evo-design/evo/semantic_design/README.md

-# Semantic Mining
+# Semantic Design

-This directory contains scripts for semantic mining - an approach that harnesses genomic context-based prompting to generate DNA sequences enriched for targeted biological functions.
+This directory contains scripts for semantic design - an approach that harnesses genomic context-based prompting to generate DNA sequences enriched for targeted biological functions.
 Using Evo, these tools can enable function-guided design of proteins through a process analogous to genome mining via guilt-by-association.
-When done at a high-throughput scale, semantic mining  produce sequences that contain 1) diversified variants of existing proteins, 2) unannotated natural proteins with the same functionality as the target system, and 3) highly divergent proteins with retained functionality.
+When done at a high-throughput scale, semantic design may produce sequences that contain 1) diversified variants of existing proteins, 2) unannotated natural proteins with the same functionality as the target system, and 3) highly divergent proteins with retained functionality.

-The scripts in this directory provide examples of analyses conducted using semantic mining:
+The scripts in this directory provide examples of analyses conducted using semantic design:
 - Gene completion evaluation for highly conserved genes
 - Operon completion analysis for multi-gene sequences
 - Generation and filtering of toxin-antitoxin sequences